 Implementation of cost control is possible for Terraform stacks using custom inputs and policies with Infracost.
 Finally, with full view on the resources deployed, the organization is able to understand and control all infrastructure resources.

 Spacelift allows organizations to use one tool to conveniently govern and orchestrate the continuous automation of infrastructure.
-This allows businesses to increase the cohesion of their infrastructure, decrease the lead time, and restore time.
+This allows businesses to increase the cohesion of their infrastructure and decrease lead times and restore times

 The table below sums up the advantages of using Spacelift as a dedicated tool for infrastructure management: